-Each year, MSRS releases its Comprehensive Annual Financial Report (CAFR) to provide audited financial information.
+Each year, MSRS releases its Annual Financial Report to provide audited financial information.
 It provides complete, reliable information that the MSRS Board of Directors, MSRS staff, elected officials, and the public can use to evaluate MSRS’ financial condition.
-MSRS also creates a condensed version of the CAFR called the Popular Annual Financial Report (PAFR).
+MSRS also creates a condensed version called the Popular Financial Report.

 Actuarial valuations are also performed annually and are produced by MSRS’ actuarial consultants.
 Two actuarial valuations are completed for each MSRS defined benefit retirement fund: a traditional funding and a financial reporting actuarial valuation.